Priya-gandhi324/Plate-Trail-Tracer/README.md

 # Plate Trail Tracer
 Plate Trail Tracer is an innovative Tracking and Registration System built using Automated Number Plate Recognition (ANPR).
-This Flask-based solution allows organizations to easily access vehicle locations for security and surveillance purposes.
-Thus, preventing criminal acts.
+This Flask-based solution that allows highway patrol and security forces to easily access vehicle locations for surveillance and monitoring purposes.

 ## Watch the Demo Video